ruby-cute/ruby-cute/examples/g5k-tutorial.md

 In this experiment, we will perform network measurements between two nodes located in different Grid'5000 sites.
 The network measurements will be carried out in an isolated VLAN.
 We will first reserved two nodes located in two different Grid'5000 sites in deploy mode and we will ask for two routed VLANs.
-Once the nodes are ready an environment will be deployed and the application iperf will be install in all nodes.
+Once the nodes are ready, an environment will be deployed and the application iperf will be install in all nodes.
 Then, we will perform some network measurements among the nodes.
 Finally, we will query the KWAPI using the G5K metrology API to get the network traffic generated during our experiment.